Dan5N/SeaS/README.md

 ## 📣Updates:
+***07/23/2025***

+We have updated some of the code to better adapt to the VisA and MVTec 3D AD datasets.
+Please update your local files accordingly.

 ***07/20/2025***

 We have updated the environment configuration file to address some known issues.
 Please update your local "requirements.txt" file accordingly.